Utah Wage Garnishment Laws

 Support Enforcers

-Whatever the judgment, the wall is the same one Utah’s statute leaves open: you cannot serve a writ on an employer you cannot name.
+Whatever the judgment, the wall is the same one Utah’s statute leaves open: you cannot serve a writ on an employer you cannot name, and under 78A-2-216 naming the wrong one is now priced.
 We locate the debtor’s current workplace through professional employer searches for wage garnishment and verify it before you file.
-It pairs naturally with our broader guide to finding someone’s current employer and, when your debtor has crossed state lines, our state-by-state map of wage garnishment laws by state.
-We do not file writs or give legal advice, but for a legitimate judgment creditor we deliver a verified employer, typically within 24 hours, so the Utah process can run on time.
+It pairs naturally with our broader guide to finding someone’s current employer.
+We do not file writs, serve process, or give legal advice, but for a legitimate judgment creditor we deliver a verified employer, typically within 24 hours, so the Utah process can run on time.

-We find the employer so your Utah writ collects, a current, verified place of work for the continuing garnishment, delivered with the correct payroll entity named.
+We find the employer so your Utah writ collects: a current, verified place of work for the continuing garnishment, delivered with the correct payroll entity named and the basis for the identification documented.
 Lawful, records-based locating for creditors, attorneys, and judgment holders since 2004.

 Utah Garnishment Questions